-- Over 400 medicines, including those for depression, hypertension, seasonal allergies, and urinary incontinence, can reduce the quantity of saliva or alter its chemical composition so that it does not work properly.
+- Prescription Drugs: Over 400 medicines, including those for depression, hypertension, seasonal allergies, and urinary incontinence, can reduce the quantity of saliva or alter its chemical composition so that it does not work properly.

-- Diabetes and Parkinson’s disease can cause dry mouth; Parkinson’s can also weaken the muscles involved in the chewing and swallowing functions.
-Sjögren’s syndrome, an autoimmune disease, acting by itself or in tandem with rheumatoid arthritis or other autoimmune diseases, can also impede saliva secretions.
+- Disease: Diabetes and Parkinson’s Disease can cause dry mouth and Parkinson’s can also weaken the muscles involved in the chewing and swallowing functions.
+Sjogren’s Syndrome, an autoimmune disease, acting by itself or in tandem with rheumatoid arthritis or other autoimmune diseases, can also impede saliva secretions.

-- Cancer treatments, such as radiation therapy targeting the head and neck, can impede or even altogether stop the production of saliva.
+- Cancer Treatment: Radiation therapy targeting the head and neck can impede or even altogether stop the production of saliva.
 Chemotherapy can lead to thicker saliva, which gives a sticky or dry sensation in the mouth.

-- Head or neck injury can impair nerves controlling the salivary glands.
+- Salivary Gland Trauma: Head or neck injury can impair nerves controlling the salivary glands.

-When a loved one is experiencing swallowing problems, your challenge is to find ways to make their foods easier to take in.
-Here are some simple diet modifications that can help.
+When a loved one is experiencing swallowing problems, there are simple diet modifications that can make eating easier for them:

 - Select moist foods.
 Softer, moist foods like oatmeal for breakfast, or soup for lunch, are easier to swallow.
-Another lunch option could be soft fish like tuna or egg salad.
-For dinner, a soft, noodle-based casserole is a soft choice.
+Another lunch option could be soft fish like tuna, or egg salad.
+For dinner, a soft, noodle-based casserole is a safe choice.
 Fresh or canned fruits, such as peaches and oranges, have plenty of moisture and are good choices for any meal.

-- Stay away from spicy foods and salty dishes.
-They absorb more water and make the mouth drier.
+- Avoid spicy foods and salty dishes.
+These foods absorb more water and make the mouth drier.
 Spicy foods also irritate soft mouth tissues.

 - Steam raw vegetables thoroughly.
-Eating them raw will be difficult, but steaming them until they get soft will make them easier to eat and preserve their nutrients.
+Raw vegetables are difficult to swallow but steaming them until they get soft will make them easier to eat while preserving needed nutrients.
 To add flavor to steamed vegetables, top with a simple pasta sauce.

 - Pick soft foods for dessert.
 Try flavored gelatin or a smoothie with a yogurt base.
 Cookies are fine if you soften them by dipping in liquids such as milk or tea.

-- For people whose swallowing problems are not too severe, mincing or chopping foods may be enough.
+- For people with minor swallowing problems, mincing or chopping foods may be enough.
 Mince the foods in pieces as small as sesame seeds, about 1/8 inch.
 They can also be fed normal-sized food if it is modified in texture to a soft and moist consistency.

 - As swallowing ability improves, the caregiver can start giving ground or diced food, about 1/4 inch in size, or about as big as a grain of rice.

-- Eventually chopped foods about 1/2 inch in size can be tried, about the size of bread cubes.
+- Eventually you can progress to chopped foods about 1/2 inch in size, about the size of bread cubes.